 Our ongoing search has been a fun experience, trying some of the greatest hotels in London.
 The ‘Grand Dames’ of Park Lane offer much but deliver little.
 Claridge’s, The Connaught and The Berkeley are the height of luxury but you still can’t get a table in the bar.

 The Cavendish on Jermyn Street has been the closest to becoming our regular place.
 The location is perfect for us, and the rooms are comfortable.
 But it lacks any of the additional qualities we want for our go-to hotel.
 Regardless of the number of times we have stayed there, we are treated like first timers.
 One more than one occasion, we have been left to struggle out of the taxi with far too much luggage as the doorman looks on.
 It can also be noisy if you get the wrong side on the wrong floor.
 The sound of taxis honking late into the night, outside Annabelle’s club is not conducive to a good sleep, nor the sound of refuse collection at dawn your ideal wake up call.

 This week, our search turned up a new name, the St. James’s Hotel and Club.
 I confess to never hearing of this place before.
-That sounds daft as it sits behind the Ritz, a moment’s walk from the Cavendish and one street away from Le Caprice, one of our favourite restaurants.
+That sounds daft as it sits behind the Ritz, a moment’s walk from the Cavendish and one street away from Le Caprice (now sadly closed), one of our favourite restaurants.

 So we booked in, hoping this could be the one.
 Just two minutes walk from Green Park tube station, it should have been easy to find if I had not taken us to St. James Park station!
 After an enjoyable 15 minute walk in the unseasonal sunshine we found the hotel tucked just off St. Jame’s Street at the end of a small no-through road.
 The location already boded well for a peaceful sleep.